By Jim Ferri

 Speaking with Dearbhaill and Charlie in their thatched and slate-roofed cottages, my small group got a taste of Gaelic culture.
 It was a fascinating and immersive way to savor Irish history and traditions with gracious hosts.

-If you’re in Galway, set aside some time for a visit, especially if you’re of Irish heritage.
+If you’re looking for things to do in Galway, set aside some time for a visit, especially if you’re of Irish heritage.

 Walk along Quay Street, for example, and at number 17 you’ll find Tigh Neachtain.
 Brightly painted blue and yellow, it’s a warren of little rooms and old-world snugs where peat smolders in the fireplace.
 It’s the atmospheric kind of place where you feel that time has come to a complete standstill.